Fall of Kabul (2021): Health

 Many women in Afghanistan have experienced gender-based violence (GBV) in their lives.
 Even though it was already in place before the Taliban rule, it has increased since the fall of Kabul.
 The Taliban have been accused of removing Afghan women from public life, which includes the political, economic and social spheres.
 An example of the increasing restrictions that affect female health is that women are banned from travelling for more than 72 kilometers without the presence of a mahram, a male guardian.
 The geographical reduction of their access to health care in combination with the fact that women cannot be examined by males aggravates the problem.
 The deteriorating humanitarian and economic situation increases the further risk of GBV as there are fewer help services or ways to escape the violence.

 Anniversary

-In 2022, 15 August was declared a national holiday by the Taliban upon the one-year anniversary of the fall of Kabul.
+In 2022, 15 August was declared a national holiday known as "Victory Day" by the Taliban upon the first anniversary of the fall of Kabul.